Tools and methods of neurosurgeons in Assuta

 Stereotactic surgery operations on the brain for tumors

 Using the most modern computers to detect tumors, creating a three-dimensional image is called its Stereotaxis.
-Application of this technique during an operation referred to as stereotactic surgery.
+Application of this technique is called stereotactic surgery, during surgery.
 Conventional X-rays only measure the height and width.
 Stereotactic surgery adds a third option - the depth of which increases the ability of a neurosurgeon exactly match the location of the tumor and to find the best and safest way to remove it.

 These methods are used for preparation for surgery, during a biopsy or removal of neoplasms, during implantation of radioactive pellets, to provide navigation during surgery.
 They are especially useful in finding and removing tumors located deep within the brain - in the trunk or the thalamus.
 Stereotactic system used in operating rooms Assuta, which allows surgeons to see images of the brain in the course of surgery.
 Some techniques used stereotactic frame, the other - no.